If you drift through Vienna’s centre in August, you may wonder why you rarely hear a Viennese accent.

 - See also:

-The cool interiors of cafés, museums, concert halls, and palaces are a strong option in August, but what else might you do in the hottest month of the year?
+The cool interiors of cafés, museums, concert halls, and historical buildings are a strong option in August, but what else might you do in one of the hottest months of the year?

 August exhibitions